 Anne Veague and Kevin Moriarity began Waterline Writers in 2012 because they fell in love with Batavia’s art scene but couldn’t believe the absolute lack of literary events.
 Now, today, Waterline Writers has become a staple in the local literary community.
 Not only because of the excellent readers and performers, but also because of the chance to meet and connect with other writers and readers in the community.
 We’ve featured over 200 different readers—and you can find those readings in our Video Library!
 Published authors have sold many books and unpublished writers have found the support to self-publish or submit to online or traditional publishers.
 New writers’ groups have formed and stars have risen.
 Writers working in isolation have found a home for the other quiet introverts interested in writing.
 They’ve noticed that an audience for their work provides satisfaction, recognition, and direction.

-In 2018 Anne and Kevin stepped down to pursue other passions, now Cathy Borders from The Republic of Letters has taken over as Creative Director.
+In 2018 Anne and Kevin stepped down to pursue other passions, now Cathy Borders from The Republic of Letters has taken over as Creative Director, and in 2019 Michelle Donfrio came aboard.
 She hopes to carry out the legacy of Waterline Writers’ pristine reputation and also to find new voices and grow the community.

 We don’t have members.
 Admissions ($5/$3 for students) make it possible to give each featured writer $25 and to cover our minimal expenses.
 However, if you like Waterline Writers and have benefitted from your connection with us, please become a member of Water Street Studios, where memberships start at $25!
 And let us know!
 It means a lot to us—and them!

-Cathy Borders is the co-founder of The Republic of Letters, a not-for-profit literary center and bookstore in Geneva, where they offer editing services and writing classes.
-She has an MFA in Creative Writing and Fiction from The New School in New York and got her BA in literature and literary theory at the University of Iowa.
-She’s the author of A Suburb of Monogamy, and also founded the micropresses, Omnia Vanitas Review and Analog Books.
+Cathy Borders is the co-founder of The Republic of Letters, a not-for-profit literary center and bookstore in Geneva, where they offers editing services and writing classes.
+She has an MFA in Creative Writing from The New School in New York and a BA in literature from the University of Iowa.
+She’s the author of the forthcoming chapbook, Robin Williams Is My Uncle, and the novel, A Suburb of Monogamy.
+She founded both micropresses, Omnia Vanitas Review and RoL’s, Analog Books.
 She thinks of writing differently, as something much more interesting, and much more important than a thing you produce for money.
-She is overjoyed to join Waterline Writers.
+She is grateful for the opportunity to join and grow Waterline Writers.

 (Photo by Chuck Bennorth.)